felipelouza/mm-repair/Readme.md

 Tool to encode a sequence of 32-bit integers using the *ANSfold-1* encoder from (https://github.com/mpetri/ans-large-alphabet)[ans-large-alphabet].
 Used by *materepair-h* to generate the `.ansf.1` files.

 ### ole/encode.x
-Tool to reorder elements within a row (separated by 0's) and delta-encode the values.
+Tool to reorder elements within a row (separated by 0's) and delta-encode (gap) the values.
 Used by *materepair-h* to generate the `.A.vc.C.ansf.1` file.

 ### others/csvmat2bin.py